apirocet/digipres/README.md

 * `poetryfoundation-bagit.properties`:  sample BagiT template properties file, used by `createTPFBag.sh`.
 The location of this file can be set in the script.
+* `poetryfoundation_structure_def.txt`:  sample structure definition file for validating the structure and contents of the archive folder, used by `verifyContentStructure.sh`.
+* `poetryfoundation_metadata_def.txt`:  sample metadata validation definition file for validating the `metadata.txt` file, used by `verifyContentStructure.sh`.
 * This README

 ## Who do I talk to?